rdok/7daystodie_mod_immersive_loading_screens/readme.md

 - Replace tips with lore-friendly messages that include snippets of the storyline.
 - Game Version: 1.0.
 Install with [Vortex](https://www.nexusmods.com/about/vortex/).

+## v1.2.0 15-Aug-24
+- feat: Cycle through background images & tips every nine seconds.
+- feat: Apply fade effect, of 1s duration, for a better UX.
+- feat: Use images with RDR2 loading screen filter (silver halide/wet collodion process)
+- feat: Add new lore snippet: The Origins of the outbreak.
 ## v1.1.0 15-Aug-24
 - feat: Replace starting loading screen with: "War.
 War never changes."
 - feat: Enables tips, and replace them with lore-friendly messages that include snippets of the storyline.